spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/edgeforge-workflow.md

 ISO can also contain the following components:

 - User data.
 User data includes essential configurations for the Edge Installer.
 The Edge Installer ISO requires user data to function.
 If you choose to not supply user data in the ISO, you must supply it before the Edge Installer initiates with a site user data.
 You can also use site user data to override or supplement the user data supplied in the installer ISO.

 - Content bundle.
 Content bundles are archives of all the required container images required for specified cluster profiles.
 You have the option to build content bundles into the Edge Installer ISO, which allows your Edge host to build clusters without a connection to external image registries.

-- Cluster definition.
-Cluster definitions are specifications of how to create your cluster.
-You can export cluster definition from any existing cluster profiles in your Palette account.
+- Cluster definition (Tech Preview).
+A cluster definition include one or more cluster profiles.
+You can export cluster definitions from any existing cluster profiles in your Palette account.
+If you include a cluster definition in your Edge Installer ISO, you can use the profiles contained within to build a cluster without a connection to a Palette instance.

 ![A diagram breaking up the internal components of the ISO image](/clusters_edge_edgeforge-workflow_iso-diagram.png)